silverjuke/silverjuke/README.md

 the possibilities on this, please refer to the `docs` folder.

-If you want to code on Silverjuke yourself here are some hints that may be usefull esp. if you want to give your work back to the core (pull requests).
+If you want to code on Silverjuke yourself here are some hints that may be useful, especially if you want to give your work back to the core (pull requests).

 - For indentation we use tabs.
 Alignments that are not placed at the beginning of a line should be done with spaces.

-- For padding between funktions, classes etc. we use 2 empty lines
+- For padding between functions, classes etc. we use 2 empty lines

 - Files are encoded as UTF-8 with Unix-Lineends (a simple `LF`, `0x0A` or `\n`)

 - `/sjbase` contains the main functions and the startup routines

-- `/sjmodules` does not contain loadable libraries but program parts that can communicate with message without knowing each other
+- `/sjmodules` does not contain loadable libraries but program parts that can communicate with messages without knowing each other

 - `/sjtools` contains - more or less - self-contained and independent classes and functions; there should be no references to /sjbase or /sjmodules